Fujifilm X-Pro3 vs Sony HX95

 Studio photographers will appreciate that the Fujifilm X-Pro3 (unlike the HX95) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the X-Pro3 and the HX95 are recent models that are part of the current product line-up.
 The X-Pro3 replaced the earlier Fujifilm X-Pro2, while the HX95 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-Pro3 and HX95 can be found, respectively, in the Fujifilm X-Pro3 Manual (free pdf) or the online Sony HX95 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-Pro3 and the Sony HX95?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.